PK20701/MS-Portfolio/README.md

 # Customer Churn Prediction Pipeline

 This project implements a full end-to-end MLOps pipeline for predicting customer churn.
-It includes data generation, ingestion, validation, transformation, model training with a feature store, and data versioning.
-The entire pipeline is orchestrated using Prefect and output can be visualized using UI.
+It covers everything from data generation and ingestion to model training, versioning, and prediction.
+The entire workflow is automated and orchestrated using modern MLOps tools.

-## MLOps Components
+## MLOps Features

 This project incorporates several MLOps best practices to ensure reproducibility, scalability, and maintainability.

-### 1. Feature Store
+*   **Orchestration with Prefect**: The entire pipeline is defined as a workflow in `src/orchestrate.py`, ensuring that all steps run in the correct order, with proper dependency management and error handling.
+*   **Experiment Tracking with MLflow**: All model training runs, parameters, metrics, and artifacts are logged to MLflow, providing a complete history of every experiment.

-A lightweight, file-based feature store is implemented to provide a centralized, documented, and versioned source of features for model training.
+*   **Feature Store**: A lightweight, file-based feature store (`src/feature_store.py`) provides a centralized, versioned, and documented source of features for model training, decoupling feature engineering from model development.

-*   **Registry**: Feature definitions and metadata (e.g., description, source, version) are centrally defined in `src/feature_store.py`.
-This file acts as the feature registry.
-*   **Offline Store**: The final, transformed features are stored in a single Parquet file at `data/transformed/transformed_features.parquet`.
-This file is the single source of truth for model training.
-*   **Retrieval API**: The `get_feature_view()` function in `src/feature_store.py` provides a consistent API to retrieve feature sets for training.
-The model training script uses this function exclusively to get its data, decoupling it from the physical data source.

-### 2. Data Versioning with DVC

-This project uses DVC (Data Version Control) to manage and version large data files that are not suitable for Git.
-This ensures that every Git commit can correspond to a specific, reproducible version of the data.
+*   **Data Versioning with DVC**: Large data files are versioned with DVC and tracked in Git, ensuring that every commit corresponds to a specific, reproducible version of the data.

-*   **Workflow**: When a developer runs the pipeline to generate new raw data, they can use `dvc add` and `dvc push` to version it.
-This is a manual step.
-*   **Automation with Pre-commit Hooks**: This project is configured with `pre-commit` hooks to automate the DVC workflow:
-    *   **`dvc-pre-commit`**: When you run `git commit`, this hook automatically runs `dvc add` for any modified DVC-tracked data files.
-This versions your data and stages the corresponding `.dvc` file for you.
-    *   **`dvc-pre-push`**: When you run `git push`, this hook automatically runs `dvc push`, ensuring your versioned data is uploaded to the DVC remote storage.
-    *   **`dvc-post-checkout`**: When you `git pull` or `git checkout` a different branch, this hook automatically runs `dvc pull` to sync your local data with the version specified in the commit.
-*   **Reproducibility**: This automated workflow ensures that anyone who clones the repository can retrieve the exact version of the data tied to a specific Git commit, making the project setup and pipeline runs highly reproducible.

-### 3. Pipeline Orchestration
-This project supports two popular orchestration tools, providing flexibility for different environments.

-#### Using Prefect (Default)

-The primary pipeline is defined using Prefect for its lightweight and Python-native approach, making it ideal for local development and rapid iteration.

-*   **Workflow as Code**: The file `src/orchestrate.py` defines the entire DAG (Directed Acyclic Graph) of tasks.
-*   **Simplicity**: Prefect allows for a simple, direct execution of the pipeline with a single command.
-*   **Portability**: The orchestrator includes a task to automatically install all required Python packages from `requirements.txt`, making the project setup on a new machine seamless.
+*   **Data Validation**: Raw data is validated against expectations using Evidently AI to detect drift or quality issues early in the pipeline.
+*   **Dependency and Environment Management**: A `setup.sh` script and `requirements.txt` file ensure a consistent and reproducible Python environment.

-## Data Sources
+## Project Overview

-The pipeline can run on two different datasets, specified at runtime:

-*   **Synthetic Data (default)**:
-    *   **Source**: Generated locally by the pipeline scripts (`src/generate_csv_data.py` and `src/generate_api_data.py`).
-    *   **Content**: This dataset simulates a realistic customer scenario.
-It includes:
-        *   **Account Information**: Basic customer details like account start date, plan, and monthly charges.
-        *   **Customer Interactions**: A stream of interactions such as support calls, website visits, and complaints, fetched from a mock API.
-An example interaction record looks like this:
-            ```json
-            {
-                "customerID": "4f11d8dc-5cd3-4369-84aa-c1b75ca0c428",
-                "interaction_date": "2025-06-21T00:31:14.398957",
-                "interaction_type": "support_call",
-                "interaction_details": "Agent every development say quality throughout."
-            }
-            ```

-*   **Kaggle Data (`kaggle` parameter)**:
-    *   **Source**: The classic Telco Customer Churn dataset from Kaggle.
-    *   **Content**: This real-world dataset contains information about a fictional telco company's customers, including demographics, services subscribed to (phone, internet, etc.), account details, and whether they churned.

-## Project Structure
+### Project Structure

 ```
 ├── data/